-The qualification consists of a two-day educational course followed by a half-day assessment that includes both a written and a field component.
-You must attend the course and successfully complete the assessment in order to receive this qualification.
+The full program consists of a two-day educational course followed by a half-day of assessments that include both written and performance-based components.
+Eligible candidates must attend the course and successfully complete both assessments in order to receive this qualification.

 All course registrants will receive a copy of the Tree Risk Assessment Manual and a course workbook.